diagrams/diagrams-doc/doc/manual.rst

 It's important to note that---as illustrated by the third figure in the above picture---line width always scales uniformly, even when a non-uniform scaling is applied.
+That is, the line used to draw the rectangle in the example above is a uniform thickness all the way around.
 Previous versions of diagrams had a `freeze` operation which could be used to apply non-uniform scaling to lines; to achieve such an effect, you can first turn a stroked line into a closed path, as described in `Offsets of segments, trails, and paths`_.

 A important consequence of `local` units having the *current* vector space as their reference is that attribute-setting functions such as